OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 ## Input an entity value

-The following code sample shows a custom function that takes an entity value data type as an input.
+The following code sample shows a custom function that takes an [EntityCellValue](/javascript/api/excel/excel.entitycellvalue) data type as an input.
 If the `attribute` parameter is set to `text`, then the function returns the `text` property of the entity value.
 Otherwise, the function returns the `basicValue` property of the entity value.

 ```js
 /**